 When valves are drawn schematically, the basic symbol is usually a box.
 Within the box will be an arrow representing the path of the flow of oil and lines indicating either a normally open or normally closed valve.
 This is the condition of the valve when there is no pressure such as pilot pressure acting on the valve.

 Valves

-The symbol indicates the condition of the valve when there is no pressure acting on the valve.
+ndicates the condition of the valve when there is no ng on the valve.

+Normally Open

+-

+Normally Closed

 Pilot Operated Valves